otaku-codes/sk_based_checker/README.md

 # SK BASED CHECKER

 Everythingh here is strictly for educational and testing purposes.
-I don't support any illegal activites.
+I don't support any illegal activites or unfair use of this.